NEW: Closing arguments could come Thursday, judge says

 “He gave him clothes, he gave him gifts,” the mother of an accuser called Victim 9 testified.
 “I just wish he’d given him underwear to replace the underwear I could never find in my laundry.”

-The final prosecution witness testified Monday that her son seemed to suffer from stomach ailments during the time he was visiting Sandusky and sometimes did not want to visit the former Penn State assistant's home.
+The final prosecution witness testified Monday that her son seemed to suffer from stomach ailments during the times he was visiting Sandusky and sometimes did not want to visit the former Penn State assistant’s home.

 “I didn’t really want to hear,” she said, crying.